-2022 National Association of Women Business Owners (NAWBO)
+2023 National Association of Women Business Owners (NAWBO)

 1. Addressing the Needs of the "Microbusiness" and Encouraging Emerging Entrepreneurs

-· Creating a Network of Financial Professionals: Lawmakers must investigate viable ways to educate women and minorities on developing long-standing relationships with financial institutions.
-Establishing open communication with local and national banks that are open to financing small businesses is critical.
+- Creating a Network of Financial Professionals: Lawmakers must investigate viable ways to educate women and minorities on developing long-standing relationships with financial institutions.
+Establishing open communication with local and national banks and other financial institutions available to finance small businesses is critical.
 All entrepreneurial development programs offered by the U.S. Small Business Administration (SBA), such as Women Business Centers (WBCs), Small Business Development Centers (SBDCs), and SCORE, should host events and otherwise create pathways for WBOs in order to connect WBOs with financial institutions to form these much-needed relationships.
 Whether investing in software programs for payroll or seeking guidance on utilizing social media tools, our business owners need to understand how to capitalize on extra funding to grow their businesses.